"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 PRTG Manual: Notifying

 PRTG Network Monitor keeps the administrator or other responsible persons informed about the current status of the network.
 There are several methods how the administrator can stay up to date.

 This is the most powerful information tool.
-Whenever PRTG discovers downtime, an overloaded system, threshold breach (for example, a disk runs full), or similar situations, it can send a notification.
-Notifications use various methods by which you can be notified (for example, email, SMS, pager message, and others).
+Whenever PRTG discovers downtime, an overloaded system, threshold breaches (for example, a disk runs full), or similar situations, it can send a notification.
+Notifications use various methods by which you can be notified (for example, email, SMS, push messages, and others).
 After creating notifications in the system settings, you can select them on the notifications tab of probes, groups, devices, and sensors, as well as on the root group.
 See Notifications section for more details and Setting Up Notifications Based on Sensor Limits: Example for a step-by-step guide.

 In a sensor channel's settings, you can set limits to change the status of the sensor when certain limits are breached.
 This way, you can set, for example, a traffic sensor (typically never in a error status) to Down status whenever bandwidth values are measured that you consider critical.
 This sensor will then show up in the alarms list.

 The alarms list shows all sensors that are currently in a Down , Down (Acknowledged) , Warning , or Unusual status.
 This is useful to keep track of all irregularities in your network.
 In the table list, you can re-sort the items by clicking on the column's header items.
 See Alarms section for more details.

 In the logs list, the log file with all monitoring events is shown.
 In a typical setup, a huge amount of data is produced here.
 As the activity of every single object is minuted, you can use this data to check exactly if your setup works as expected.
 See Logs section for more information.